gouravkhator/stran/TODO/inbox.md

 ## Inbox -- Collect whatever stuff

+- **Authentication flow**:
+    - Header component will fetch user details from token, and if that does not work, will redirect us to signin page.
+    - Login Page will first check if metamask is installed or not.
+And will login with metamask.
+    - If login does not happen, then signup is the last option.
+- **Metamask Connect**:
+    - We will have the metamask connect function in most of the pages except the home page.
+    - We will log the user in and show his/her details, but will only prompt for metamask connect required, if some transactions needs to be done and metamask is not connected.

 ## OKR -- The Objective Keys and Results

 Monthly ammended.
 With all its history.